hekima31/hekima31.github.io/_pages/about.md

 I am also passionate about technology and its incorporation into science and other sectors.
 To this end, I enrolled into the [Microsoft Learn Student Ambassador Program](https://studentambassadors.microsoft.com/en-US/) to enhance my digital literacy and community building skills.
 As a result, I have incorporated computational chemistry into my research work, and I am currently looking to understand and incorporate Machine Learning approaches in the near future.
 As an ambassador, I also take part in various Microsoft Student Initiatives, with the end of goal of enhancing science research through technology.

+Due to my active contributions to the Windows team through the Windows Insider Program, I was awarded the 2023 Windows Insider [Most Valuable Professional](https://mvp.microsoft.com/) Award, which allows me to explore technology communication through the Windows platform.